Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Preliminaries

-The inhomogeneous version of the $K$-function in Equation \eqref{eq:k} is
+The inhomogeneous version of the $K$-function in equation \eqref{eq:k} \citep{gabriel2009second} is

-where $\lambda(\cdot)$ is the first-order intensity at an arbitrary point.
-We know that $\mathbb{E}[\hat{K}_I(r,h)]=\pi r^2 h$, that is the same as the expectation of $\hat{K}(r,h)$ in Equation \eqref{eq:k}, when the intensity used for the weighting is the true generator model.
-This is a crucial result that allows to use the weighted estimator $\hat{K}_I(r,h)$ as a diagnostic tool, for assessing the goodness-of-fit of spatio-temporal point processes with generic first-order intensity functions.
-Indeed, if the weighting intensity function is close to the true one $\lambda(\textbf{u},t)$, the expectation of $\hat{K}_I(r,h)$ should be close to $\mathbb{E}[\hat{K}(r,h)]=\pi r^2 h$ for the Poisson process.
-For instance, values $\hat{K}_I(r,h)$ greater than $\pi r^{2} h$ indicates that the fitted model is not appropriate, since the distances computed among points exceed the Poisson theoretical ones.
+Also, for the inhomogeneous case $\mathbb{E}[\hat{K}_I(r,h)]=\pi r^2 h$, when the weighting intensity is the true one.
+This represents a very important result in the spatio-temporal point process theory since it allows the usage of the weighted estimator $\hat{K}_I(r,h)$ as a diagnostic tool for a general fitted first-order intensity function $\lambda(\cdot,\cdot)$.
+In other words, it can be used for assessing the goodness-of-fit of spatio-temporal point processes with any fitted first-order intensity function.
+In practice, if the fitted intensity is close enough to the true one, its expectation should be close to the theoretical Poisson one $\mathbb{E}[\hat{K}(r,h)]=\pi r^2 h$.
+Therefore, values $\hat{K}_I(r,h)$ greater than $\pi r^{2} h$ indicate that the model is not a good fit since the distances among points exceed those of the theoretical Poisson.

-Successively, \cite{adelfio2020some} introduced local versions of both the homogeneous and inhomogeneous spatio-temporal $K$-functions, and used them as diagnostic tools, while also retaining for local information.
-Defining an estimator of the overall intensity by $\hat{\lambda}=n/(|W||T|)$, they propose expressing the local version of Equation \eqref{eq:k} for the $i$-th event $(\textbf{u}_i,t_i)$ as
+In \cite{adelfio2020some}, local versions of both the homogeneous and inhomogeneous spatio-temporal $K$-functions are provided, as diagnostic tools accounting also for local characteristics.
+They define an estimator of the intensity by $\hat{\lambda}=n/(|W||T|)$, and then propose expressing the localized version of equation \eqref{eq:k} for the $i$-th event $({u}_i,t_i)$ as